 Integral Strategy for the Promotion of Innovative Entrepreneurship for Decentralized Technological Institutes led by HEC y TecNM Felipe Carrillo Puerto Campus.

-1. Mayan education, entrepreneurship and innovation in the 21st century.
+1. Mayan education, entrepreneurship, and innovation in the 21st century.

 How about doing it all under these conditions in a consistent, systematic way?

 It would seem impossible, or at least a very difficult endeavor to achieve.
+Right?

-However, the TecNM Felipe Carrillo Puerto campus, located in the state of Quintana Roo, Mexico, makes the impossible possible: from a total of nine “National Student Technological Innovation Events” (ENEIT) of the National Technological Institute of Mexico (TecNM), which is the largest higher level education system in Latin America, Carrillo Puerto is a three-times recipient for the "Mitekua Innovation Award", which recognizes the Institute with better overall results in the event.
-The ENEIT is the most important event of TecNM, where the 254 technology institutes participate, including federal institutes with enrollment of more than 5,000 students, state concentrated institutes such as Jalisco and Research Centers; some are located in the main cities of the country, with greater infrastructure, access to technology and more favorable opportunities.
+However, the TecNM Felipe Carrillo Puerto campus, located in the state of Quintana Roo, Mexico, makes it possible: from a total of nine “National Student Technological Innovation Events” (ENEIT) of the National Technological Institute of Mexico (TecNM), which is the largest higher level education system in Latin America, Carrillo Puerto is a three-time recipient for the "Mitekua Innovation Award", which recognizes the Institute with better overall results in the event.
+The ENEIT is the most important event of TecNM, where the 254 technology institutes participate, including federal institutes with an enrollment of more than 5,000 students, state concentrated institutes such as Jalisco and Research Centers; some are located in the main cities of the country, with greater infrastructure, access to technology and more favorable opportunities.

-The Carrillo Puerto Campus does something special; is Education, Entrepreneurship and Mayan Innovation in the 21st century: imagine a culture week with public speaking competitions in Spanish, English and Maya; imagine advice between pairs on calculus, but in Maya; or you may wonder, how is it that young people studying there have to express themselves in a language that is not their native language?
+The Carrillo Puerto Campus does something special; is Education, Entrepreneurship and Mayan Innovation in the 21st century: imagine a culture week with public speaking competitions in Spanish, English, and Maya; imagine advice between pairs on calculus, but in Maya; or you may wonder, how is it that young people studying there have to express themselves in a language that is not their native language?